RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

     static CLIENTS_MAP = new PluginsClientsMap()

     // Here is how we could use the map to retrieve actions and selectors
-    // note that pluginInstanceId prop is always provide to the main plugin component static mapStateToProps(state, { pluginInstanceId }) {
+    // note that pluginInstanceId prop is always provided to the main plugin component static mapStateToProps(state, { pluginInstanceId }) {
       const mySelectors = MyPluginContainer.CLIENTS_MAP.getClient(buildMyClient, pluginInstanceId).selectors  // here, my client would export an object like {actions, selectors}
       return {